Hi there! I am Olivera - an illustrator and surface pattern designer, helping you have a fabulous and easy artistic journaling journey!

 I was drawing, painting and sculpting my whole life.
 It's something you are born with.
 I didn't know what talent is nor did I care.
 I just wanted to do art.
 Among many other interests in my life, art somehow got lost in a crowd.
 I was disconnected from the outside world and followed my inner gut of being a Renaissance person.
 At the age of seventeen, I thought I might take some art classes, just to do something nice for fun.
 I took dancing lessons too.
 And I thrived in both, but art became more important to my inner self.

-My art professor from a private art studio where I learned the most of my craft and where the artist in me awaken, was an elderly gentleman whom I respected greatly.
+My art professor from a private art studio where I learned the most of my craft and where the artist in me awakened, was an elderly gentleman whom I respected greatly.
 The tasks he gave me resonated with me on a level that I never felt before.

 "Take a wide brush and draw the composition with massive strokes for a beginning", he said.
 I never heard words like that before.
-There were no pencils in painting, only brushes with loads of color.
+There were no pencils in the painting, only brushes with loads of color.
 "If you make a mistake, go with a darker color and draw everything one more time".
-Those were the words that embedded in me wish to become a painter.
+Those were the words that were embedded in me wish to become a painter.
 Later, when I made my first attempt in oils, I was exalted by how smooth the brush glides over the canvas.
 I literary said: "Yap, this is the one.
 This is going to be my favorite technique".
 And so it is, by this day.

 More questions?
 Check out my FAQ